 **Per Module Fee also applies to repeat fee (subject to approval).

 All fees quoted are inclusive of 7% GST, but exclude textbooks and course material.
-Fees are valid for full-time October 2018 intake.
+Fees are valid for intakes in 2019.

 The average teacher student ratio 1: 35